wp-plugins/application-insights-dashboard-beta/readme.txt

 3. Login in using your Microsoft Azure credentials.

 == Changelog ==
 = 2.0a =
 	* Beta release of Application Insights Dashboard.
+= 2.2a =
+	* Beta release of with Some more Application Insights Dashboard stats.